Reddit Debates On Should The Cat Owner Pay The Roommate Back For The Food Their Cat Ate

 If the OP won't offer monetary compensation, then they should just replace it with another meal.

 It can be hard to prevent cats from stealing food.
-Since the OP and their roommate are already aware of the cat's tendencies, they should keep the food properly moving forward.
+Since the OP and their roommate are already aware of the cat's tendencies, they should keep the food properly stored moving forward.

 As for the compensation, it entirely depends on the OP.
 They can either pay for it or buy their roommate a nice meal.